marietteswart1711-boop/DC24-Job-Card/README.md

 - `server.py` — a small Python server that receives submitted job cards and emails everything via your real SMTP account (Gmail, Outlook/365, or your existing business mail server)
 - `config.example.json` — template for your SMTP settings
+- `assets/dc24_header.png` and `assets/dc24_footer.png` — the DC24 letterhead banner and footer
+  (SnapScan + review QR codes) that appear at the top and bottom of every emailed job card

 No external packages are required — everything runs on Python's standard library.

+## Letterhead header/footer

+Every emailed job card (both the office copy and the client's copy) now includes your letterhead as part of the email body: the `assets/dc24_header.png` banner at the top, and the `assets/dc24_footer.png` footer (SnapScan payment QR code, review QR code, and contact details) at the bottom.
+These are inlined into the email itself — not sent as separate attachments to open.

+If you ever want to update either image (e.g. a new logo, a new QR code), just replace the file at `assets/dc24_header.png` or `assets/dc24_footer.png` with a same-named PNG and commit — no code changes needed.
+If either file is missing, the job card email still sends fine, it just won't have that banner.

 ## Job numbers